-More information about the preparation and publication of the timetables can be found in the Business Corner.
+More information about the preparation and publication of the timetables can be found on the Business Corner.

 Where necessary, Infrabel cooperates with the operators of service facilities to ensure that the allocation of infrastructure capacity and service facility capacity is consistent.
 Infrabel contacts the operators of service facilities annually to determine whether they wish to participate in the cooperation.
-In such cases, an exchange is planned between the publication of the draft international service timetable and the deadline granted to Infrabel to respond to the observations and comments made by the candidates (see point 4.3.1.2).
+In such cases, an exchange is planned between the publication of the draft service timetable and the deadline granted to Infrabel to respond to the observations and comments made by the candidates (see point 4.3.1).
 This cooperation does not imply any obligation for Infrabel to achieve a result.
 The applicants concerned may be involved in this cooperation at their request.

-4.2.2.3 Modification of allocated train paths
+4.2.2.3 Modification of train paths by the applicant

-For any change to a train path already allocated, and especially any change in the train's composition and/or the route, making it is impossible to respect the train path, a modification request for the train path must be submitted.
+For any change by the applicant to a train path already allocated, and especially any change in the train's composition and/or the route, making it is impossible to respect the train path, a modification request for the train path must be submitted.
 This request will be treated as a new train path request, as described in point 4.2.2.1.
+This new request will - depending on the time of submission - be treated as a Late Path Request or Ad Hoc Request.

-4.2.2.4 Suspension or withdrawal of train paths
+4.2.2.4 Suspension or withdrawal of train paths by the infrastructure manager

-The infrastructure manager may suspend or withdraw the right to use the capacity assigned in an emergency without prior notice and in the event of absolute necessity due to a failure which temporarily puts the railway infrastructure out of use, for as long as is necessary to restore the facilities (Article 44 of the Rail Code).
+The infrastructure manager has the right to suspend or withdraw the allocated train path:

+- in an emergency without prior notice and in the event of absolute necessity due to a failure which temporarily puts the railway infrastructure out of use, for as long as is necessary to restore the facilities (Article 44 of the Rail Code); - in the event of a failure in accordance with point 4.8.1.

-The infrastructure manager notifies the holder of the capacity by e-mail.
+If possible, the infrastructure manager shall allocate another equivalent train path to the applicant as soon as possible.
+The infrastructure manager notifies the holder of the train path by e-mail.

-4.2.2.5 Relinguishment of train paths
+4.2.2.5 Cancellation of train paths by the applicant